 Total coliform bacteria are used as indicators of microbial contamination of drinking water because testing for them is easy.
-While not disease-causing organisms themselves, they are often found in association with other microbes that are capable of causing disease.
-Coliform bacteria are more hardy than many disease-causing organisms; therefore, their absence from water is a good indication that the water is micro-biologically safe for human consumption.
+While not diseasecausing organisms themselves, they are often found in association with other microbes that are capable of causing disease.
+Coliform bacteria are more hardy than many disease-causing organisms; therefore, their absence from water is a good indication that the water is microbiologically safe for human consumption.
 Fecal coliform bacteria and, in particular, E. Coli, are members of the coliform bacteria group originating in the intestinal tract of warm-blooded animals and passed into the environment through feces.
 The presence of fecal coliform bacteria (E. Coli) in drinking water may indicate recent contamination of the drinking water with fecal materials.
-Each day, the corporation tests water from various points in the distribution to ensure water is reaching you in good condition.
-More than thirty tests are performed on your drinking water each month to make sure it is safe.
+Each day, the corporation tests water from various points in the distribution system to ensure water is reaching you in good condition.
+More than thirty tests are performed on the water each month to make sure it is safe.
+A table in the following pages indicates whether total coliform or fecal coliform bacteria were found in the monthly samples submitted for testing last year.